-Question: "Is it true that life and death is in the power of the tongue?"
+Question: "Is it true that life and death are in the power of the tongue?"

 First, we should keep in mind that the word tongue is often a reference to the spoken word.
 This is a special kind of figure of speech called metonymy, in which one word stands in for another, closely related word.
 A common example of metonymy is seen in this sentence: “The White House issued a statement.”
 Of course, the White House, as a building, cannot issue statements; however, in this instance, White House refers to the President, who lives there.
 In the same way, when Proverbs 15:4 states, “A deceitful tongue crushes the spirit,” tongue is a metonymy.
 Obviously, a literal, fleshly tongue cannot crush the human spirit, but the words the tongue produces can.